OpenNebula/docs/source/advanced_components/ddc/reference/provision/overview.rst

 Shared sections
 ---------------

-Following shared sections can be specified inside the template ``defaults``, or directly inside each OpenNebula provision object (cluster, datastore, virtual network, and host).
-Parameters specified on the object side have higher priority and overrides the parameters from ``defaults``.
+The following shared sections can be specified inside the template ``defaults``, or directly inside each OpenNebula provision object (cluster, datastore, virtual network, and host).
+Parameters specified on the object side have higher priority and override the parameters from ``defaults``.

 .. _ddc_provision_template_connection: